Have you ever heard of pregnancy brain? It’s totally a thing! And I’m not just saying it to make you feel better either.

 3. Staying hydrated

 There are so many benefits to staying hydrated.
-And this goes for all people, not just pregnant people.
-Your water intake requirements are slightly higher during pregnancy.
+And this goes for all people, not just those that are pregnant.
+And don’t forget that your water intake requirements are higher during pregnancy.

 Staying adequately hydrated helps your body absorb essential nutrients into your cells.